 Do you experience a disability?
 Are you a carer?
 Are you affected by disability?
 Would you appreciate more information about disability?
 Do you want a real say in access matters in Midlothian?
 Would you like to be involved in decisions that affect you?
 Do you think you are given enough thought and consideration by those who make the decisions?
 Do you want your ideas to be heard and understood?

 Join Midlothian Disability Access Panel and have your voice heard.

-Contact: Mike Harrison, Chair;

-Email: chairman@MidDAP.org.uk

-Karl Vanters, Secretary to the Panel
+Contact: Mike Harrison, Chair; & 0131 448 0930 Chairman@MidDAP.org.uk Karl Vanters, Secretary to the Panel & 0790 305 9074 karl.vanters@midlothian.gov.uk what is an Access Panel?

-Email: karl.vanters@midlothian.gov.uk

-what is an Access Panel?